4 Home Equity Loan Questions Answered

 How do I know if I qualify for a home equity loan?

-Your Benchmark Federal Credit Union lender will be able to help you with the answer to this question.
-Your lender will determine the equity in your home.
+Your Benchmark Federal Credit Union Loan Officer will be able to help you determine the equity in your home.
 This will be the value of your home less any outstanding liens, such as your mortgage or any other home loans.
 They will also calculate your loan-to-value ratio (LTV).
 Finally, they will take a careful look at your credit score and your debt-to-income ratio.
 Different lenders will lend different percentages of your total equity.
 Be sure to compare home equity loan details from various lenders, including Benchmark.
-By comparison, you can see how the percentage of equity financial institutions are willing to lend will fluctuate among different lenders.

 For which expenses is interest on a home equity loan tax deductible?